 Fiduciary funds are accounted for using the economic resources measurement focus and the accrual basis of accounting.
 The accounting objectives are determinations of net income and financial position.
 All assets and liabilities are included on the statement of fiduciary net position.
 These activities are not included in the government-wide financial statements because their resources are not available to be used for the benefit of the Village.
-The Village has presented the following fiduciary funds:
+The Village has the following fiduciary fund: agency funds account for assets held by the Village in a purely custodial capacity.
+Since agency funds are custodial in nature (i.e. assets equal liabilities), they do not involve the measurement of results of operations.